Case Type: Wage and Hour Class Action

 Company: Google, Inc.

 On January 27, 2016, a former contract worker at Google filed a class action lawsuit in the Superior Court of California, Santa Clara County, alleging that the company failed to pay contract recruiters and sourcers for all overtime worked.
-The lawsuit also names Urpan Technologies, one of the many staffing agencies through which Google acquires contract workers, as a defendant.
+The lawsuit also named Urpan Technologies, one of the many staffing agencies through which Google acquires contract workers, as a defendant.

 Following the filing of the lawsuit, the parties exchanged extensive documents and data, retained experts to examine millions of timestamp entries, and engaged in negotiations regarding the merits of the claims and the scope of the class.
 On February 28, 2017, the parties participated in a full-day mediation with the preeminent class action and employment mediator, Mark S. Rudy, Esq.
 Over the following weeks, the mediator continued to assist the parties in negotiating an agreement, and on May 23, 2017, the parties entered into a settlement.